Savage Fury: Plot

-Outside a pizzeria, a trio of ne'er-do-wells sexually harass three coeds, prompting one of the girls to slap and shove the men's leader, Clint, who threatens to get even.
+Outside a pizzeria, a trio of ne'er-do-wells sexually harass three female college students, prompting one of the young women to slap and shove the men's leader, Clint, who threatens to get even.
 That night, the three thugs, with the help of two other toughs, break into the girls' dormitory at the Central State University.
-The quintet rape the five women inside, and, afterward, one of the girls vows: "You mark my words, I'll get you in the end!"
+The quintet rape the five women inside, and, afterward, one of the victims vows: "You mark my words, I'll get you in the end!"
 A year later, one of the women spots four of the five rapists at a bar, so she gets in touch with the other victims, and, together, they plot to get revenge on their assailants.

 The women split up and pose as prostitutes, with each seducing one of the rapists and luring them to a secluded area.
-The girls have sex with the men, and, when they finish, they remind them of the events of the previous year, before gunning them down with automatic firearms.
+The women have sex with the men, and, when they finish, they remind them of the events of the previous year, before gunning them down with automatic firearms.